Legal & Policies

 • By default, data is hosted in the European Union.

-• Thomas LEQUEUX Consulting uses Mistral AI's Scale plan, on which user data is not used for model training.
+• Thomas LEQUEUX Consulting uses the Mistral AI Scale plan, under which user data is not used to train models.

 • Mistral AI retains API request inputs and outputs for 30 rolling days for abuse monitoring purposes, after which the data is deleted.

-• Mistral AI acts as a sub-processor and provides a GDPR-compliant Data Processing Addendum (DPA).
+• Mistral AI acts as a processor and provides a GDPR-compliant Data Processing Addendum DPA.

-• The Zero Data Retention (ZDR) option is available upon request, allowing for the elimination of the 30-day retention for abuse monitoring.
+• The Zero Data Retention ZDR option is available upon request, allowing the 30-day retention for abuse monitoring to be removed.

 • Mistral AI's data processing terms are available at legal.mistral.ai/terms/data-processing-addendum and legal.mistral.ai/terms/privacy-policy.